Bud Anderson: Early life

 Anderson was born on January 13, 1922, in Oakland, California, and raised on a farm near Newcastle, California.
 He graduated from Placer Union High School in Auburn, California.
 In high school, he played football and basketball.
 He was introduced to aviation at Oakland Municipal Airport.
 He was working at the Sacramento Air Depot during the Japanese attack on Pearl Harbor on December 7, 1941.

 Military career

 In January 1942, shortly after Japan attacked Pearl Harbor, Anderson enlisted in the United States Army as an aviation cadet.
 He completed Primary Flight Training at Lindbergh Field, San Diego, and his Advanced Training at Luke Field, Arizona.
 He received his wings and commission as a second lieutenant in the United States Army Air Forces at Hamilton Field, California in September 1942.

 Anderson began flying Bell P-39 Airacobras with the 329th Fighter Squadron of the 328th Fighter Group at Hamilton Field and then at the Oakland Municipal Airport, from September 1942 to March 1943.
-He was later assigned to the 363rd Fighter Squadron of the 357th Fighter Group at Tonopah, Nevada, in March 1943, moving to various bases in California from May to October 1943, then at Casper, Wyoming, from October to November 1943, and finally deploying to England in November 1943.
+He was later assigned to the 363rd Fighter Squadron of the 357th Fighter Group at Tonopah, Nevada, in March 1943, moving to bases in California from May to October 1943, then at Casper, Wyoming, from October to November 1943, and deploying to England in November 1943.